 If you use virtual GPUs for Genome analysis?

 Currently, for storage IO generated by a GPU, the IO request goes though the compute CPU thus putting a burden on host CPUs and introducing additional latency.
 VirtuCache is the only software that services storage IO requests initiated by vGPUs directly from in-server SSD bypassing the compute CPU entirely.
 This improves storage throughput conveyed to the GPU and does not burden the compute CPU.

 Storage infrastructure details at Providence Health.

-Providence Health is a large US healthcare organization with over 50 hospitals and 600 clinics.
-Their Genomics research wing is involved in the full Genome sequencing workflow from converting raw files to genome sequences and analyzing this data.
+Providence Health is a US healthcare organization with over 50 hospitals and 600 clinics.
+Their Genomics research wing is involved in the full Genome sequencing workflow, from converting raw files to genome sequences and analyzing this data.
 The storage infrastructure listed below is a specialized ESXi and storage cluster that runs about a hundred VMs that continuously download and process genome sequences from many hospitals worldwide.
 The raw data along with post-processed information is then stored and backed up to the CEPH storage target.
-Some of their software applications also use the new VMware vGPU functionality to offload computational tasks to virtual GPUs attached to VMs.
+Some of their software applications use the new VMware vGPU functionality to offload computational tasks to virtual GPUs attached to VMs.

 The table below lists their new CEPH and VirtuCache related storage infrastructure along with costs.